 The school disapproves of the accumulation of unexcused late arrivals to school, irrespective of the circumstances.
 Persistent first-period tardiness is highly disruptive of instruction and undermines student morale.
-On the third occasion that a student has an unexcused tardy in a quarter, a detention will be issued to the student by the dean.
-When a student reaches six unexcused tardies, the student will receive two tardies.
-For nine or more unexcused tardies in a quarter, students are suspended.
-Each subsequent unexcused tardy results in suspension and possibly expulsion.
+On the third occasion that a student has an unexcused first-period tardy in a quarter, a detention will be issued to the student by the first-period teacher.
+For each subsequent unexcused first-period tardy in the quarter, another detention will be issued.
+When a student has received four detentions for tardiness in a quarter then they may receive an in-school suspension for a duration determined by the administration.